svlada/springboot-security-jwt/etc/blog.md

 #### AjaxLoginProcessingFilter

-First step is to extend AbstractAuthenticationProcessingFilter to provide custom processing of Ajax authentication requests.
+First step is to extend AbstractAuthenticationProcessingFilter in order to provide custom processing of Ajax authentication requests.

 De-serialization and basic validation of the incoming JSON payload is done in the AjaxLoginProcessingFilter#attemptAuthentication method.
-If JSON payload is valid, authentication logic is delegated to AjaxAuthenticationProvider class.
+Upon successful validation of the JSON payload authentication logic is delegated to AjaxAuthenticationProvider class.

 In case of successful authentication AjaxLoginProcessingFilter#successfulAuthentication is invoked.
 In case of application failure AjaxLoginProcessingFilter#unsuccessfulAuthentication is invoked.